keijiro/smflite/README.md

 What it is used for
 -------------------

-- Audio/visual app: Synchronize animations to pre-recorded audio clips.
+- Audio visual app: synchronize animations to pre-recorded audio clips.
-- Rhythm games: Retrieve timing information from song data.
+- Rhythm games: retrieve timing information from song data.

 What it isn't used for
 ----------------------